orsolyalukacs/orsolyalukacs.github.io/README.md

 ### Note
 ```
 It was my first portfolio website.
-I used masonry effect in the gallery.
+I used pure CSS masonry effects in the gallery.
 ```